LLNL/lbann/docs/data_ingestion/sample_lists.rst

 A sample list is a text file that is used to describe how many data samples are used in a LBANN run, and where they exist on parallel file system.
-The use of a sample list allows the user to quickly change the data set used via a human readable and editable format.
+The use of a sample list allows the user to quickly change the data set used via a human readable and edit-able format.
 Figures :numref:`hdf5_inclusive` and :numref:`hdf5_exclusive` contains sample list examples.
 Sample lists are formatted as follows.
 The first line is contains a control field dictating the format of the